COVID-19 vaccination in mainland China

-COVID-19 vaccination in mainland China is an ongoing immunization campaign against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in mainland China, in response to the ongoing pandemic in the region.
+COVID-19 vaccination in mainland China was an immunization campaign against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in mainland China, in response to the ongoing pandemic in the region.

 As of July 2022, it is estimated that about 89.7% of the country's population has received a vaccine, and about 56% of the population has received a booster dose.

 Administration

 In June 2020, the Sinopharm BIBP vaccine (BBIBP-CorV) was authorized for emergency use in China.
 On 22 July, Chinese authorities started the emergency use of COVID-19 vaccines.

 On 15 December 2020, the COVID-19 vaccination for people under high risk started in China.
 On 19 December 2020, the National Health Commission (NHC) said that there has been 1 million doses of COVID-19 vaccine administered in China as of the day, and no serious adverse reactions were observed.

 On 31 December 2020, NHC announced that the Sinopharm BIBP vaccine has been approved through the conditional marketing authorization process, and more than 3 million doses of COVID-19 vaccine has been administered in China.
 At the same time, NHC declares that COVID-19 vaccination is free to Chinese citizens.

 On 27 January 2021, NHC said that the vaccination is being carried out in order, and there has been 22.767 million doses of COVID-19 vaccine administered in China as of 26 January.

 On 1 March 2021, Zhong Nanshan said that the vaccination rate of COVID-19 vaccine in China was currently 3.56%, and the Chinese Center for Disease Control and Prevention hoped the rate reach 40% by the end of June 2021.

 Since late March 2021, the authorities has accelerated the promotion of free COVID-19 vaccination for the whole population.
 On 22 March 2021, Sun Chunlan, the Vice Premier of the State Council, stated that COVID-19 vaccination in China should be accelerated and the vaccination rate should be increased.
 On 24 March 2021, NHC announced that the number doses of COVID-19 vaccine administered will be daily reported on its website and social media account since that day.
 On 29 March 2021, NHC released the first version of the COVID-19 Vaccine Technology Guide.